 — individual, group and family therapy sessions with licensed psychologists and mental health practitioners.

-— Following the principles of Applied Behavioral Analysis, Behavioral Interventions are incorporated into a treatment plan individualized to needs of the individual.
+— Following the principles of Applied Behavioral Analysis, Behavioral Interventions are incorporated into a treatment plan tailored to needs of the individual.

 – Specialized services for work or college-bound adults with executive functioning challenges, including those on the autism spectrum.

 Group Social Skills Training

 — group skills training for teens to build social skills and coping strategies.

 Home and Community Supports

-— services include in-home family support, respite care, and personal support for children, adolescents and adults.
+— services include in-home family support, respite care, and personal support for adolescents and adults.

 — provide support services that are not traditionally covered by county or state program funding and are often provided by unpaid family caregivers.